centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 ### Shared directories

-Some specific directories are not related to a domain (os, cloud, ...) and are used across all plugins.
+Some specific directories are not related to a domain (os, cloud...) and are used across all plugins.

 #### The **centreon** directory

 The **centreon** directory is specific, it contains:

 - Project libraries/packages.
-This is all the code that will help you to develop faster by avoiding the coding of protocol related things (SNMP,HTTPx,SSH,...) or common things like options or cache management from scratch.
-You can read the perl modules if you're an experienced developer but there is a very few chance that you would have to modify anything in it.
+This is all the code that will help you to develop faster by avoiding coding protocol-related things (SNMP, HTTPx, SSH...) or common things like options or cache management from scratch.
+You can read the perl modules if you're an experienced developer but there is very little chance that you would have to modify anything in it.
 - Common files shared by multiple plugins.
 This is to avoid duplicating code across the directory tree and ease the maintenance of the project.

 #### The **snmp_standard/mode** directory

 The **snmp_standard/mode** exists since the beginning when SNMP monitoring was much more used than it is today.
-All the modes it contains use standard OIDs, which means that many plugins are relying on these as soon as the the manufacturer supports standard MIBS on their devices.
+All the modes it contains use standard OIDs, which means that many plugins are relying on these when the manufacturer supports standard MIBs on their devices.

 ## Tutorial - How to create a plugin for *my-awesome-app*

 ### Context: simple JSON health API

-In this tutorial, we will create a very simple probe checking an application health displayed in JSON through a simple API.
+In this tutorial, we will create a very simple probe checking an application's health displayed in JSON through a simple API.

-You can mockup an API with the wonderful and free [mocky](https://designer.mocky.io/) tool.
+You can mockup an API with the free [mocky](https://designer.mocky.io/) tool.
 We created one for this tutorial, test it with `curl https://run.mocky.io/v3/6e45073b-068a-40d3-a2c3-31b1ebd54dc9`

 It returns the following output: